-The decision whether to hedge currency exposure is dependent on three main variables: the investor’s risk appetite; the portfolio composition; and the economic environment.
+The decision whether to hedge currency exposure is dependent on three main variables: the investor’s risk appetite, the portfolio composition and the economic environment.
 For investors, as with any investment decision, it is important that they understand their ability and their willingness to take risk.
 An investor that is unable or unwilling to take risk would typically wish to reduce the uncertainty of their portfolio.
 Managing currency risk can be a simple way of doing this.

 A portfolio’s asset allocation also has a substantial impact on how much currency risk should be hedged.
 Less volatile assets, such as bonds, typically derive a greater proportion of their overall risk from currency than higher risk assets, such as equities.
-As a results, it may be more appropriate over the long term to use higher hedge ratios for portfolios that are largely exposed to bonds than for portfolios that are largely exposed to equities.
+As a result, it may be more appropriate over the long term to use higher hedge ratios for portfolios that are largely exposed to bond than for portfolios that are largely exposed to equities.
 However, the optimal hedge ratio is also dependent on the underlying currency exposure of the portfolio and should be reviewed on a case-by-case basis.

 The current currency market environment